-Recent film activities in Cowichan have included the 2017 production “Light of My Life,” directed by Academy Award winning actor Casey Affleck.
+Recent filming includes an episode of the Amazing Race along with the major Hollywood film “Sonic the Hedgehog” in Ladysmith and the 2017 production “Light of My Life,” directed by Academy Award winning actor Casey Affleck.
 During the past decade, more than two dozen productions filmed here, accounting for more than $145 million in economic spin-offs for the region.

 Did You Know?

 - The ferry scenes in the ground-breaking 1970’s film “Five Easy Pieces” were shot on the Mill Bay-Brentwood Bay ferry linking Cowichan to Saanich, Vancouver Island

 - The Hollywood blockbuster Godzilla was filmed locally

 - 22 episodes of the television series “Spooksville” were shot in Cowichan

 - Documentaries for National Geographic and the Discovery Channel have been made here

 Local and visiting producers filming in the Cowichan region are required to review and complete the following forms:

 - Film Cowichan Film Guidelines